EdwinSch/food-dinermenu-filters/README.md

 ### Food Menu

-Practice project to create a food menu with dynamically filled content and functional filter buttons.
+Practice project to create a diner style food menu with dynamically filled content and functional filter buttons.